Longhorn-Riichi/UvUManager/README.md

 # Ronhorn

-A Discord bot for Longhorn Riichi.
-Helps record club games (e.g., automaticaly records Mahjong Soul tournament lobby games on the club leaderboard)
+A bot for Longhorn Riichi.
+Helps record online club games and provides utilities (e.g., member registration) on the club servers.

 # Running the bot